 Adaptive authentication

-Adaptive authentication is a sophisticated cybersecurity mechanism within Identity & Access Management (IAM) that dynamically adjusts authentication requirements based on real-time risk assessment.
-Unlike static methods that apply the same verification steps regardless of context, adaptive authentication continuously evaluates contextual factors during each access attempt, including user location, device reputation, network characteristics, time of day, resource sensitivity, and historical behavioral patterns.
+Adaptive authentication is a cybersecurity mechanism within Identity & Access Management (IAM) that dynamically adjusts authentication requirements based on real-time risk assessment.
+Unlike static authentication methods, it continuously evaluates contextual factors during each access attempt—such as user location, device reputation, network characteristics, time of day, resource sensitivity, and historical behavioral patterns—to determine the appropriate level of verification needed.